Developing Negotiating Styles and Tactics to Master the Dynamics of Collective Bargaining

 Labour Relations and Human Resources professionals, union representatives, and managers who prepare for negotiations

-Gary Furlong has extensive experience in labour mediation, alternative dispute resolution, organizational facilitation, negotiation, and conflict resolution.
+Gary Furlong has extensive experience in labour mediation, alternative dispute resolution, negotiation, and conflict resolution.
 Gary is past president of the ADR Institute of Ontario, is a Chartered Mediator (C. Med.) and holds his Master of Laws (ADR) from Osgoode Hall Law School.
-Gary is a graduate of Stanford University in California, and the author of The Conflict Resolution Toolbox, John Wiley and Sons, 2005, and the co-author of The Construction Dispute Resolution Handbook, Butterworths, 2004.
-Gary was awarded the McGowan Award of Excellence in ADR in 2005.
+Gary is the author of The Conflict Resolution Toolbox, John Wiley and Sons, 2005; the co-author of The Construction Dispute Resolution Handbook, Lexis Nexis 2004; and The Sports Playbook, Routledge, 2018.